Kasey LynchJanuary 13, 2026

 At Phenom, we train our skill ontologies to interpret and categorize all three relationships using proprietary platform data that we combine with any available data relevant to your company.
 This provides you with the necessary components to gain a holistic understanding of your workforce.

-What Makes Phenom’s Skill Ontology Different?
+What Makes Phenom’s Skill Ontologies Different?

 Since most HCM’s only focus on skill-to-skill relationships, it can be difficult to layer in multiple-point solutions that work together to add more context without adding complexity to your systems.